-Active Time: 20 minutes
+Active Time: 25

-Total Time: 20 minutes
+Total Time: 25

 - 2 tablespoons canola oil

-- 1/4 cup thinly sliced shallot, (1 large)
+- 1/4 cup thinly sliced shallot (1 large)

 - 2 teaspoons minced garlic

-- 4 cups thinly sliced napa cabbage, (about 8 ounces)
+- 4 cups thinly sliced napa cabbage (about 8 ounces)

-- 1 cup thinly sliced carrot, (1 large)
+- 1 cup thinly sliced carrot (1 large)

 - 1 teaspoon sesame oil

-- Heat a 14-inch flat-bottomed wok or large skillet over high heat until a bead of water vaporizes within 1 to 2 seconds of contact.
+- To prepare the stir-fry: Heat a 14-inch flat-bottomed wok or large skillet over high heat until a bead of water vaporizes within 1 to 2 seconds of contact.
 Swirl canola oil into the pan, add shallot and garlic and stir-fry for 10 seconds.
 Add cabbage and carrot and stir-fry until the cabbage just begins to wilt, about 1 minute.
-Stir Rice Wine-Oyster Sauce and swirl it into the pan; cook for 30 seconds.
+Stir the Rice Wine-Oyster Sauce and swirl it into the pan; cook for 30 seconds.
 Stir-fry until the cabbage and carrot are tender-crisp, 1 to 2 minutes.
 Stir in sesame oil.
 Serve immediately.

 - Shao Hsing (or Shaoxing) is a seasoned rice wine.
 It is available in most Asian specialty markets and some larger supermarkets in the Asian section.
 If unavailable, dry sherry is an acceptable substitute.

-Nutrition Per serving:
+Nutrition Per Serving

-Nutrition Bonus: Vitamin A (130% daily value), Vitamin C (45% dv).
+Nutrition Bonus Vitamin A (124% daily value), Vitamin C (25% dv).

-Exchanges: 2 vegetable, 1 1/2 fat
+Exchanges 2 vegetable, 1 1/2 fat